Shifa Hospital patients, staff and displaced leave the compound as Israel strikes targets in south

 On Saturday, the military said it had been asked by the hospital’s director to help those who would like to leave do so by a secure route.

-The military said it did not order any evacuation, and that medical personnel are being allowed to remain in the hospital to support patients who cannot be moved.
+The military said it did not order any evacuation, and that medical personnel were being allowed to remain in the hospital to support patients who cannot be moved.

 But Medhat Abbas, a spokesman for the Health Ministry in Hamas-controlled Gaza, said the military had ordered the facility cleared, giving the hospital an hour to get people out.